joshuatz/git-date-extractor/README.md

 ## Major updates
 Version | Date | Notes
 --- | --- | ---
+4.0.0 | 11/21/2020 | Tons of bug fixes, performance improvements (2x!), TS types, and more.<br/><br/>Major version bump due to changes in types and input handling.
 3.0.0 | 5/31/2020 | Fix CLI projectRootPath issues, refactor tests, and cleanup.
 2.0.0 | 11/01/2019 | Refactored a bunch of stuff to be async.
 Main export is now async, which makes it incompatible with the previous version and necessitated a major version bump.